andreyorst/fennel-proto-repl-protocol/README.md

 ```

 Where the `ID` is a positive integer, `OP` is a string key describing the kind of operation to apply to the `DATA` string.
+Zero, and negative integers are reserved for internal use.

 Each operation expects its own data format.
 Supported operations: